awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 ## My screen is flickering or not updating properly, or my mouse isn't clicking in the right place<a name="screen_artifacts"></a>

-If you're using a version of the Amazon Workspaces Windows client application prior to version 3\.1\.4, you might experience the following screen update issues, caused by hardware acceleration:
+If you're using a version of the Amazon WorkSpaces Windows client application prior to version 3\.1\.4, you might experience the following screen update issues, caused by hardware acceleration:
 + The screen might have flickering black boxes in some places\.
 + The screen might not properly update on the WorkSpaces login page, or it might not properly update after you log in to your WorkSpace\.
 You might see artifacts on the screen\.
 + Your mouse clicks might not be lined up with the cursor position on the screen\.

 To address these issues, we recommend upgrading to version 3\.1\.4 or later of the Windows client application\.
 Starting with version 3\.1\.4, hardware acceleration is turned off by default in the Windows client application\.

-However, if you need to enable hardware acceleration in version 3\.1\.4 or later, for example if you're experiencing slow performance when using the client, see [Managing Hardware Acceleration](amazon-workspaces-windows-client.md#windows_hardware_acceleration)\.
+However, if you need to enable hardware acceleration in version 3\.1\.4 or later, for example if you're experiencing slow performance when using the client, see [Manage hardware acceleration](amazon-workspaces-windows-client.md#windows_hardware_acceleration)\.

 If you need to use version 3\.1\.3 or earlier of the Windows client application, you can disable hardware acceleration in Windows\.
 To disable hardware acceleration for version 3\.1\.3 or earlier, see [Managing Hardware Acceleration](amazon-workspaces-windows-client.md#hardware_acceleration_313)\.
 Disabling hardware acceleration in Windows might affect the performance of other Windows applications\.